driflore94/MaterialyTareas/Ejercicios.md

 13. k-means.
 Assigned november 30.
 Deadline december 14
 https://classroom.github.com/a/6YEGVzIj

     Brief description: Segment a data set using k-means and train a classification model on each cluster.
-Compare perfomance with or without this pre-processing
+Compare performance with or without this pre-processing